 Caldera speaker wired with Transparent or Synergistic Research cables

 The cause for this review wasn’t a cable-shootout but rather to see what works best in combination with the Audio Physic Caldera speakers.
 And as it turned out, there were major differences depending on where the cable was connected to the speaker and this is what the review is focused on.
-As a spin-off, there is also the interesting comparison between Transparent and Synergistic Research.
+As a spin-off, there is also an interesting comparison between Transparent and Synergistic Research.

 The Caldera exists of 3 cabinets that each have their own connectors.
 They are interconnected via a huge “jumper cable”.
 This leaves the option to connect the main speaker cable in 3 positions with marked differences in sound.